TissueEngineeringLab/MyoFInDer/README.md

 >
 > Count von Count, Sesame Street

-Hello and welcome to the GitHub repository of CellenTellen!
-This repo contains all the necessary files and the source code for the installation of CellenTellen.
+Welcome to the GitHub repository of CellenTellen!
+This repo contains the source code of the program as well as all the necessary files for the installation of CellenTellen.
 CellenTellen is an open source platform for nuclei segmentation.
-It was developed by university students of Kuleuven campus Kulak to help the research group Tissue Engineering Lab at the Department of Development and Regeneration.
+It was developed by university students of Kuleuven campus Kulak to aid the Tissue Engineering Lab at the Department of Development and Regeneration with their research.
 We hope this code could be of use to other people who are interested in segmenting cells.

 ## Table of contents
 * [General info](#general-info)